Leash Reactivity

 • Dogs • People • Skateboards • People who are visually different than who they’ve been exposed to • Trucks • Delivery People •

 Resolving leash reactivity is a complicated process as it involves not just reconditioning the dog how to act on leash, but also how they feel about their trigger.
 This behavioral issue is solved in stages for the best permanent resolution.
 We often see general reactivity manifesting in the home and the world- barking at sounds outside, guests, people approaching outside, or moving objects.
 As a dog’s nervous system is dialed up they can become more easily triggered by a larger variety of things.
+While we can make great progress with private sessions on leash reactivity, we see the most dramatic results with a Board and Train where dogs can be exposed to other dogs 24/7.